grinnell-cs/csc151-dh/_eboards/eboard20-3.md

 ### Morals

 * It's harder to test random procedures.
+We should probably do multiple runs to make sure they make sense.
 * We can easily create subtle (or not so subtle) errors in simulations;
   it's good to think carefully.
     * We want to call `random` neither too few nor too many times.